China and Xi Jinping target religions: banned online content that incites subversion of state power - ExBulletin

 Religion?
 Yes, but only with “Chinese characteristics”.
 It has been known for some time that China is not a country where denominations of foreign origin are lucky.
 Now, however, Xi Jinping is closing ranks further and targeting religious news.
 After his speech on the need to adapt the faith to the “Chinese context”, new measures have been taken to coincide with Christmas, which will make it illegal for foreign organizations or citizens to run religious information services online on the Chinese web.

 Online religious content that incites subversion of state power, violates the principle of independence and self-management in religious businesses, and makes minors believe in religion will be banned.
-Local organizations are also involved: groups, churches and associations that give sermons in digital format will need permission from the authorities.
+Local organizations are also involved in the fence: groups, churches and associations that give sermons in digital format will need permission from the authorities.

 Instead, users will need to register using their real name, which may discourage participation.
 The rules, which will come into effect on March 1, have a clear objective: to normalize and sanction the religious message according to the diktats of the government.
 The values transmitted must be those promoted by the “new helmsman”, starting with patriotism and social harmony.
 In China, you first have to believe in the Communist Party.